valhalla/valhalla-docs/add-routing-to-a-map.md

 When you request a route from Mapzen Turn-by-Turn, you are sending and receiving [JSON](https://en.wikipedia.org/wiki/JSON), which is a human-readable text format.
 This JSON can then be drawn on a map and shown as instructions for maneuvers along the route.
 The Leaflet JavaScript library, which provides tools for zooming, displaying attributions, and drawing symbols, is one way you can display routes on web and mobile maps.
 Leaflet is extensible, and developers have built additional tools for Leaflet maps, including the [Leaflet Routing Machine (LRM)](http://www.liedman.net/leaflet-routing-machine/) and Mapzen plug-ins for routing.

 To set up your development environment for this walkthrough, you need to download Leaflet and the Leaflet Routing Machine and Mapzen Turn-by-Turn plug-ins.
-There are several ways you can obtain these files, including through a package manager, such as [npm](https://www.npmjs.com/).
-If you want to use other methods, see the documentation for those products.

 If you find links for multiple versions of the required libraries, you should download the latest stable release for these files.